Slow Cooker Gin and Tonic Fudge Recipe

 We finish this fudge off with jelly citrus slices but you could add soem fresh lime zest to the top and in the mix if you wanted to give the fudge a little bit more a citrus zing.

 Many people make fudge in the microwave but I much prefer the control I have when I make it in the crock pot or slow cooker.
-If you don’t have a slow cooker, make it in the microwave by putting the ingredients in a microwave safe bowl and heating on short bursts in the microwave, stirring in between.
-Then follow the instructions as per the recipe below.
+If you donβt have a slow cooker, you can easily make it in the microwave – and I do this option when I’m short of time.

 What sort of slow cooker or crockpot should I use?

-You can use any slow cookers for this home made fudge but if you have an overly large one you may find it doesn’t take quite as long to cook so adjust the cooking time accordingly.
+You can use any slow cookers for this home made fudge but if you have an overly large one you may find it doesnβt take quite as long to cook so adjust the cooking time accordingly.

 How long does slow cooker fudge keep for?

 This slow cooker gin fudge keeps well in the fridge, in an airtight container for a couple of weeks.
-The flavour matures over the first couple of days of it being in the fridge so you get the full flavour after it’s been in the fridge for a few days.
+The flavour matures over the first couple of days of it being in the fridge so you get the full flavour after itβs been in the fridge for a few days.

 Can you make slow cooker fudge with evaporated milk?

 Our slow cooker fudge works because condensed milk has a really high sugar content, needed to create that beautifully rich fudge.
-Evaporated milk isn’t the same, doesn’t have that sugar content and isn’t thick enough to help the fudge thicken and set.
-You can’t use evaporated milk in these recipes – so get some condensed milk instead.
+Evaporated milk isnβt the same, doesnβt have that sugar content and isnβt thick enough to help the fudge thicken and set.
+You canβt use evaporated milk in these recipes β so get some condensed milk instead.

 Do you cook slow cooker fudge high or low temperature?